samrg123/pcepProgrammingClub/particleSims/README.md

 <a name="gettingStarted"></a>
 ## Getting Started

 As mentioned in the about section, py5 leverages Java Processing library and as such requires that Java be installed on the system and configured correctly.
 Before getting started make sure that Java is already installed on your system and that the `JAVA_HOME` environment variable is correctly set.
+You can download the latest version of the JDK from oracle [here](https://www.oracle.com/java/technologies/downloads/) and follow [this guide](https://azimuahamed.medium.com/java-environment-variables-setup-windows-11-58fe71e43b5e) to set the `JAVA_HOME` variable.

-Once Java is installed clone this repository and install the python requirements
+Once Java is installed clone this repository and install the python requirements:
-First clone the repo and install the required python packages:
 ```bash
 git clone https://github.com/samrg123/pcepProgrammingClub.git
 cd ./pcepProgrammingClub/particleSims
 pip install -r ./requirements.txt
 ```

 Then execute the program according to your needs:
 ```bash